clothingshoponline/orders/README.md

 # orders

-This repository contains objects and functions to interact with the S&S Activewear API at api.ssactivewear.com.
+This repository contains objects that store order information.

 ## Usage of Order Object